← All work

 Step 04

-The first screen designed — intentionally, not by convention.
-Research showed patient management is the most frequently used and impactful area in a PT's daily workflow.
-Designed like a Gmail-style inbox, surfacing patients who need attention first.
-Each patient card provides key details at a glance, with deeper context and actions available without losing focus.
+This was the first screen I designed for the platform — chosen intentionally, not by convention.
+While most start with a dashboard, my research showed that patient management is the most frequently used and impactful area in a PT's daily workflow.

 Step 05